 Keynote speakers will anchor the conference, with presentations on central historical themes.
 Our plenary session presentations will address a broader scope of construction history in the west.
 Presentations will discuss the massive infrastructure that made life in the west possible, such as hydroelectric dams (like the Grand Coulee Dam), bridges over waterways of the Puget Sound (like the Tacoma Narrows Bridge), and military encampments (like Fort Casey) – important markers of development.
 The region is also famous for its use of timber, first as logging old growth woods, then innovating engineered wood products.
 Presentations will show this history while indicating how this process continues today.
 Other presentations will dive into the personalities of builders on the frontier, older methods of construction that have been forgotten, and periods of innovation in specific materials (like precast concrete).
 Registration is currently open.
 For more information, visit the Seattle meeting page.

-Jeffrey Karl Ochsner FAIA, professor in the Department of Architecture at the University of Washington, will discuss the architectural history of the region through the lens of construction history.
+Jeffrey Karl Ochsner FAIA, professor in the Department of Architecture at the University of Washington, will present The Architectural / Technical History of Seattle and Environs, the architectural history of the region through the lens of construction history.
 In the Northwest, changing styles often accompanied a change in building material, charting the progression of architecture from the 19th century to today.
 Ochsner served as Chair of the Department of Architecture from 1996 to 2002 and is Associate Dean for Academic Affairs, College of Built Environments.
 He is author of H. H. Richardson: Complete Architectural Works (1982), editor and co-author of Shaping Seattle Architecture: A Historical Guide to the Architects, co-author of Distant Corner: Seattle Architects and the Legacy of H. H. Richardson (2003), and author of Lionel H. Pries, Architect, Artist, Educator: From Arts & Crafts to Modern Architecture (2007), and Furniture Studio: Materials, Craft, and Architecture (2012).
 He has published articles in the Journal of the Society of Architectural Historians, JAE: Journal of Architectural Education, Fabrications, Pacific Northwest Quarterly, American Imago, ARCADE and other journals.
 He has twice won the College of Built Environments Lionel Pries Award for teaching excellence and is a Fellow in the American Institute of Architects (AIA) and a recipient of the Association of College Schools of Architecture (ACSA) Distinguished Professor Award.

 This conference will provide a fascinating look at construction history.
 See you in Seattle!